Uniform random generation of large acyclic digraphs: Restrictions and variations

 \subsection{Restricted number of children}

 Because they must be connected to, including previous outpoints when limiting the outgoing arcs from each new one is more complicated.
 Since arcs only originate from newly added outpoints, this means limiting the children to a certain $K$.
+Denote by $C(k,m,s,K)$ the number of ways of adding $k$ new outpoints to a DAG with $m$ nodes and $s$ outpoints while restricting the number of children to $K$ or below.
 An expression for the ways $C(k,m,s,K)$ of linking $k$ new outpoints may be found by subtracting from the ways of connecting $k$ nodes to $m$ (with up to $K$ arcs each) those which leave any of the $s$ outpoints unconnected to

 The graph is reconstructed by drawing from the $C(k,m,s,K)$ possibilities at each step, and formula \eref{Crecur} simply suggests rejecting the cases which leave some of the $s$ outpoints with no incoming link.
-It is however more efficient to first obtain the distribution of the number of arcs linking each new outpoint to the old ones when excluding the cases with a total $<s$.
-Samples from it where any old outpoints do not receive arcs are then rejected.
+It is however more efficient to first derive the distribution of the number of arcs linking each new outpoint to the old ones when excluding the cases with a total $<s$.
+Samples from the resulting distribution where any old outpoints do not receive arcs are then rejected.
 Arcs to the remaining nodes can be drawn subsequently.

 For $C(k,m,s,K)$ much smaller than the first term on the right of \eref{Crecur}, or when the average number of new arcs linking to the old outpoints falls, the acceptance ratio also drops.
 In this limit it may be convenient to first draw exactly one link to each of them and then sample the remaining arcs among all the nodes, including the $s$ old outpoints.
 The configurations where each receives $l_i$ incoming arcs are overcounted by a factor $F=\prod_{i=1}^{s}l_i$, so the sample should only be accepted with probability $1/F$.